MP Estate Planning UK

 The form records:

-• all trust income for the year;
+• all trust income for the tax year, separated by type (rental, interest, dividends, other);

-• capital gains and gains calculations;
+• capital gains and the supporting calculations;

-Deadlines and late filing
+Deadlines and late filing penalties

 Using software or professional support